Qualification name:Electrical Engineering for Sustainable and Renewable Energy

 Average starting salary and career progression

-In 2012, 83.3% of postgraduates in the Department of Electrical and Electronic Engineering who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £23,400 with the highest being £30,000.*
+In 2013, 88% of postgraduates in the Department of Electrical and Electronic Engineering who were available for employment had secured work or further study within six months of graduation.
+Salary data for this department is not attainable due to a small sample size.*

 Career Prospects and Employability